google/santa/README.md

   binary.
 This is because after weighing the administration cost vs the benefit, we found it wasn't worthwhile.
-Additionally, a number of applications make use of temporary generated scripts, which we can't possibly whitelist and not doing so would cause problems.
+Additionally, a number of applications make use of temporary generated scripts, which we can't possibly allowlist and not doing so would cause problems.
 We're happy to revisit this (or at least make it an option) if it would be useful to others.

 # Sync Servers